awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

    ```
    curl -XPUT 'domain-endpoint/_snapshot/repository-name/snapshot-name'
    ```

+   To include or exclude certain indexes and specify other settings, add a request body\.
+For the request structure, see [Take snapshots](https://opensearch.org/docs/1.1/opensearch/snapshot-restore/#take-snapshots) in the OpenSearch documentation\.

 **Note**
 The time required to take a snapshot increases with the size of the OpenSearch Service domain\.
 Long\-running snapshot operations sometimes encounter the following error: `504 GATEWAY_TIMEOUT`\.
 You can typically ignore these errors and wait for the operation to complete successfully\.
 Run the following command to verify the state of all snapshots of your domain: